shinox/board_ledpwm_i2c/README.md

 1. Eternal DS3231 module to function in Live mode,
 2. Optionally WiFi ns8266 can be connected but needs separate code for Website monitoring and Controller (Dev sketch exists but not ready for publication yet),

+To try:

+    Cd to "simavr/examples/" then clone and "make".

 What works:
 1. After power on software will try to slowly rise or dimm brightness of all connected LEDs depending on DAY/NIGHT settings in "conf.h",
 2. Time is obtained by connecting to ds3231 RTC module using SDA/SCL pins (TWI/I2C).
 The TOP brightness then will be saved to AT24C32 flash onboard DS3231 module,